Cultural Data Sculpting 2026

-Proudly presenting student projects from Prof. Sarah Kenderdine's Cultural Data Sculpting Course at eM+ Lausanne
+Proudly presenting student project from Prof. Sarah Kenderdine's Cultural Data Sculpting Course at eM+ Lausanne

-We are proud to share what the students created in for Spring 2026 below using data from The Sunderland Collection.
+We are proud to share what the students created in for Spring 2026 below:

 2026: A Cultural Curation

 The students envisioned transforming both cartographic artefacts into an immersive cultural showcase.
-They devised an exhibition that would allow visitors to delve into the two religions while examining the objects through interactive displays and informative videos that would offer historical context.
-A central ‘cupola’ full-dome planetarium would serve as the exhibition's focal point, providing guests the choice between a self-directed exploration or a structured guided tour of the works.
+They devised an exhibition that would allow visitors to learn about two religions while examining the objects through interactive displays and informative videos that would offer historical context.
+A central ‘cupola’ full-dome planetarium would serve as the exhibition's focal point, bringing the maps together and providing guests the choice between self-directed digital exploration or a structured interactive tour.

 Eighteenth century Eastern Tibetan Meru Mandala ©The Sunderland Collection

-The first item is a Buddhist Meru Mandala from Eastern Tibet.
-This three-dimensional gilt-copper Mandala shows a five-terraced pyramid-structure at the centre which represents Mount Meru (also known as Mount Sumeru).
-Meru is the cosmic mountain that serves as the axis of the universe and the home of the Gods in Indian Cosmology.
+The first item is a Buddhist mandala from Eastern Tibet.
+This gilt-copper mandala has a five-terraced pyramid at the centre which represents Mount Meru (also known as Mount Sumeru).
+Meru is the cosmic mountain that serves as the axis of the universe and the home of the Gods in Buddhist cosmology.

 Mandalas like this would have been created for ceremonial functions, such as to welcome distinguished guests to a monastery and symbolically, the mandala may signify the recipient’s connection to Meru.